mattpair/conder/README.md

 # Abstract

 This is a set of libraries and containers that can be used to build horizontally scalable, fault-tolerant, and portable systems.
-At the moment, we only have stored procedure servers.
-However, there will be more in the future.
+At the moment, the only way to run conder code is on a stored procedure server [stored procedure server (sps)](https://hub.docker.com/r/condersystems/sps).

 ## Intermediate Representation (IR)